 Medical Expenditure Panel Survey (MEPS)

-The annual consolidated file contains one row per individual within each sampled household.
-Other available mergeable tables contain one record per medical event, one record per job, one record per insurance held.
+The consolidated file contains one row per individual within each sampled household, other tables contain one record per event (like prescription fills, hospitalizations), per job, per insurance policy.

-A complex sample survey designed to generalize to the civilian non-institutionalized population of the United States.
+A complex sample survey designed to generalize to the U.S. civilian non-institutionalized population.

 Released annually since 1996.